dmyersturnbull/dmyersturnbull.github.io/contents/guide/linux-setup.md

 ## Install

 Follow the instructions that show up to install.
-In Ubuntu, select "Default installation" and check "Install third-party software for graphics and Wi-Fi hardware" and "Download and install support for additional media formats".
+In Ubuntu, select “Default installation” and check “Install third-party software for graphics and Wi-Fi hardware” and “Download and install support for additional media formats”.

 If you need encryption, TPM-backed FDE is a potential option.
 Support in Ubuntu and Fedora is experimental (as of October 2023).